Fubukimaru/asMSX/doc/asmsx.md

 First convention is similar to C, C++ and Java.
 The number starts with `0` and continues with octal digits `0`..`7`.
-The second convention is native to assemblers and is a number with octal digits followed by letter O, lower case or upper case.
+The second convention is native to assemblers and is a number with octal digits followed by letter O, lowercase or uppercase.
 Second mode is included for compatibility, but is not recommended.
 Upper case letter `O` is easy to confuse with number zero `0`.